Interest & Dividends Tax Frequently Asked Questions

 When is the I&D Tax return due?

 The I&D Tax return, Form DP-10, is due on the 15th day of the 4th month following the end of the taxable period.
-The Form DP-10 and Form DP-10-ES Estimates may be obtain from the Department's website or by calling the Forms Line at (603) 230-5001.
+The Form DP-10 and Form DP-10-ES Estimates may be obtained from the Department's website or by calling the Forms Line at (603) 230-5001.

 Do I have to make estimated payments?

-For calendar year filers whose I&D Tax liability will exceed $500 ( $200 prior to 2004), estimated tax payments, paid at 25% each, are due on April 15, June 15 and September 15 of the current calendar year, and January 15 of the subsequent calendar year.
+For calendar year filers whose I&D Tax liability will exceed $500 ($200 prior to 2004), estimated tax payments, paid at 25% each, are due on April 15, June 15 and September 15 of the current calendar year, and January 15 of the subsequent calendar year.
 For fiscal year filers, estimates are due on the 15th day of the 4th, 6th, 9th and 12th month of the taxable period.

 Do I have to report distributions from S corporations?